open-contracting/standard-development-handbook/docs/systems/services.md

 There should be at most two [Owners](https://airtable.com/wspXFnEMMAgLMWfe0/workspace/billing).
 All users should belong to the above organizations.

+## Amazon Web Services

+See [Identity and Access Management](https://console.aws.amazon.com/iam/home?region=us-east-1#/home) for a list of users and permissions.
+We use S3 (Simple Storage Service) and SES (Simple Email Service).

 ## GitHub

 The staff of the above organizations may be [members](https://github.com/orgs/open-contracting/people) of the [open-contracting](https://github.com/open-contracting) GitHub organization.